Find the perfect hotel in ...

 • Bordering Montreal's Old Port, Clock Tower Beach has fine sand, chairs, and parasols just 7 minutes from downtown.

-• Old Montreal (Vieux-Montréal) has cobblestone streets, restaurants, and 19th-century charm at the riverfront.
+• Old Montreal (Vieux-Montréal) has quaint cobblestone streets, restaurants, and 19th-century charm at the riverfront.
 Rooftop bars such as "Terrasse Nelligan" offer views of Notre Dame Basilica and Old Port buildings.